pandeyaditya/CeXwebuytest/readme.md

 http://127.0.0.1/admin

-1)Login using the credentials (used while signup) 2)Add category
+1) Login using the credentials (used while signup)
+2) Add category
-3)Add product
+3) Add product
-4)View Orders
+4) View Orders
-5)URL for API response "127.0.0.1/orders"
+5) URL for API response "127.0.0.1/orders"